Open-Tek/inventory-management/README.md

 For any doubts regarding anything contact any one of the members of the organization on slack (A application for group communication).
 Their id can be found on [this page](../MEMBERS.md).

-Join our Slack Channel : https://open-tekworkspace.slack.com/messages/CEUB38AJC/
+Join our Slack Channel : [By clicking this link](https://join.slack.com/t/open-tekworkspace/shared_invite/enQtNTA3NjQ3OTQyODg3LTBkYWJjMmQzOWJmYjI1MGQzMTc4NTRlYjQ2ODljMzE4NzdmZmQzMDY4NjY4NWNiMDgzYzBlOWRmMTA4MjhhODY)